eQosys/Qrawlr/docs/README.md

 #### Invert

 Inverts the matcher. \
-If the matcher would normally match, it will not match. \
+If the matcher would normally match, it will not match and vice versa. \
-If the matcher would normally not match, it will match.

 If, after inverting, the matcher would match, the matched string will be a single character.

 >Syntax: